Mischback/django-calingen/docs/source/developer/app_internals.rst

 ``django-calingen``'s Permission System
 ***************************************

-Django's built-in
-:djangodoc:`Permissions<topics/auth/default/#permissions-and-authorization>`
-are working on *model level*, meaning that if a project's user is permitted to view, create, update or delete a given *model*, he may tinker with all instances of that model.
+Django's built-in |Permission System| is working on *model level*, meaning that if a project's user is permitted to view, create, update or delete a given *model*, he may tinker with all instances of that model.

 For |calingen|, that would mean, that any user of the Django project may view, update or delete any instance of :class:`~calingen.models.event.Event`, even